projectglove/glove-monorepo/README.md

 * Basic implementation as a command line tool where voting requests are input from the command line and stored in-memory, and a "mix" command runs through a basic mixing algo and outputs the votes which then submitted on-chain.
 * Signed voting requests.
 Using SCALE encoding seems to make most sense
-* Web server (use Rocket?).
+* Web server.
 REST API will have to be something like:

    ```
    POST /submit-vote